 Who needs an LEI number?

-What is an LEI code?
+What is an LEI number?

 Currently, legal entities that always require an LEI include financial institutions such as brokerages, banks, investment & insurance companies, and credit unions.
 LEI Register is dedicated to helping you through the LEI registration process.

 However, individuals are not required to have an LEI to trade on the financial market.
-Therefore if you are not a company or corporation you will not, at this time, need an LEI.
+Therefore, if you are not a company or corporation, you will not, at this time, need an LEI.

 Investment firms and their clients (EU)